Free general fishing for warriors in transition

-- Any Missouri resident landowner and resident lessee of land, and all members of their immediate households, when fishing on the land they own or on which they lease and reside
+- Any Missouri resident landowner, and all members of their immediate households, when fishing on the land they own

 - Any Missouri resident (whether or not meeting the definition of a landowner) who owns land that completely encloses a body of water, or any member of his or her immediate household, when fishing in those waters

 - Any Missouri resident 65 years of age or older